Featured image of post Lightweight Docker in WSL without Docker Desktop

 wsl --shutdown

-Open the WSL distro shell and run a docker ps to validate that Docker has auto-started.
+Reopen your WSL shell and run docker ps to confirm Docker is running.

-With a profile script Link to this section
+With a profile script (alternative, no systemd) Link to this section

 1